japinol7/movies_lib_explorer/README.md

 	    4. $ python manage.py runserver
 	    5. The first time you must create a new database with the right tables this way:
 	       $ python manage.py migrate
+	       5.1 You can also create an admin user this way, so you can log in, create other users, etc:
+	          $ python manage.py createsuperuser
 	    6. Open the website indicated in the console in your browser.
 	       Example: http://127.0.0.1:8000/